avcopan/meinsum/README.md

 >>> antisymmetric_array = A((0, 1, 2, 3), composition=(2, 2)) * intermedate_array
 ```
 where the first line separately antisymmetrizes with respect to axes 2
-and 3 and then axes 0 and 1 and the second line performs a reduced
+and 3 and then axes 0 and 1 and the second performs a reduced
 antisymmetrization assuming these symmetries.
 The final `antisymmetric_array`
 will be equal to the one above.